vinipsmaker/gsoc2014-boost/README.md

   improvement.

-Keep in mind that the earlier proposed core library is pretty solid and the previous cited "extra features" can be implemented without break of API or ABI.
+Keep in mind that the earlier proposed core library is pretty solid and the previous cited "extra features" can be implemented without breakage of API or ABI.
 Also, some of the earlier features are protocols that I already implemented before and I wouldn't get lost, need help or take too long to implement.

 Also, each one of these "optional features" should have its own document in a